Muslim Leaders In Manchester Are Fearful That Their Communities Will Experience A Backlash

 "Everyone here has got children,” he added.
 “Manchester is a small family.
 We received messages from the schools to collect our children straight away and they will ask questions."

 For Mufti Subhani, the attack has brought back painful memories of losing family members in Pakistan who were killed by the Taliban.
 Describing how he had lent his shoulder to carry the bodies of four loved ones, he added: "Last night I couldn't watch the images on the TV."
-The attack took place just a ten-minute drive from the home he shares with his wife and children.
+The attack took place just a 10-minute drive from the home he shares with his wife and children.

 Faiz Rasul, the chairman of Victoria mosque, was visibly distressed when talking about the events of the day.
-"This is an attack of future generations," he said.
+"This is an attack on future generations," he said.
 "An attack on humanity."

 Aisha Gani is a senior reporter for BuzzFeed News and is based in London.